mavnn/InfluxIntro/README.md

 A ``Choice<seq<Influx.Client.QueryResult<MyEvent>>,Influx.Client.QueryFailure>`` you say?
 Obviously...
 (This might be a good moment to say that you can just view results in the Influx admin dashboard as well).

-Lets right a quick helper that assumes that the query succeeds, and that the query only returns results from a single time series.
+Lets write a quick helper that assumes that the query succeeds, and that the query only returns results from a single time series.
 Don't do this in production :) .

 ``` fsharp
 let querySingleStream<'T> query =